 I’m currently investigating the ‘virtualisation of place’ – using 360° photography as a basis to create immersive, atmospheric panoramic scenes which might ultimately contain narrative and interactive elements.
 My first, rather tentative step, is the creation of a fairy glade.
 As good a starting point as any when it comes to mixing reality with fantasy!

-This approach made set-up much quicker, allowing me to rig in just about an hour.
+This approach made the set-up much quicker, allowing me to rig in just about an hour.
 It also fundamentally changed the mechanics of interaction, allowing one person or possibly two people comfortable with sharing an iPad, to interact more finely with the piece rather than several people more bluntly, as with the table approach.
-I’m still considering the implications but essentially I’m keen to push the project further in this direction with a view to mounting multiple iPads to allow several participants to play together simultaneoulsy, as was possible with the previous version.
-Of course, not being projected onto a table rather invalidates the project name ‘play table’ so I have come up with the new name of ‘Ricochet’ which reflects the dynamic of the piece more accurately in any case.
+I’m still considering the implications but essentially I’m keen to push the project further in this direction with a view to mounting multiple iPads to allow several participants to play together simultaneously, as was possible with the previous version.
+Of course, not being projected onto a table rather invalidates the project name ‘play table’ so I have coined the new name ‘Ricochet’ which reflects the dynamic of the piece more accurately in any case.
 Watch this space!